charles-wish-banner-gokr

 “It’s foolish to plant a seed where you think it won’t grow, but it’s even more foolish to assume you would know just where that place is.” -- Uncle Remus

-Many a Tantric painting includes a symbolic battlefield or cremation ground as its primary location.
+Many Tantric paintings include a symbolic battlefield or cremation ground as their primary location.
 This is mainly because the Devi is the consummate destroyer of ego and avidya (false-identity and misinformation).
-And, as such, she is often presented as a warrior or undertaker presiding over that which is mortally hindering our ability to rightfully understand the true nature of things.
-However, for the paintings and drawings in this particular grouping the change of venue to farmscapes (which some may see as a more inviting and agreeable setting) is in no way less provocative and every bit as appropriate -- a demanding yet rewarding environment where the choking weeds of confusion are sorted through and the yields of verity are free to ripen and ultimately be brought to fruitage.
+As such, she is often presented as a warrior or undertaker, presiding over that which is mortally hindering our ability to rightfully understand the true nature of things.
+However, for the paintings and drawings in this particular grouping, the change of venue to farmscapes (which some may see as a more inviting and agreeable setting) is in no way less provocative and every bit as appropriate – a demanding, yet rewarding environment where the choking weeds of confusion are sorted through, and the yields of verity are free to ripen and brought to fruitage.

-To undertake such an effort a persnickety attitude is almost always necessary.
+To undertake such an effort, a persnickety attitude is almost always necessary.
 Farmers are a fussy bunch.
-And the Goddesses featured here (all emanations of the one Devi supreme) are no stranger to the fastidious.
-Tara and Ishvwari, manifestations who are often seen as all giving personifications of compassion itself, also have their tough dusky sides; while Yoginis, often seen as rambunctious troublemakers, also have their moments of kindness and benevolence.
-And moreover, all of them are the very essence of any and all calculated expression.
-[10] From the subtle plane of pure blissful consciousness, to the fluid mental/energy plane of ideas and impulse, and finally on to the energy/material plane of gross elements, a single divine consciousness metaphorically passing through all the various stages from seed to table… regardless of temperament and appearance.
+And the Goddesses featured here, all emanations of the one Devi supreme, are no stranger to the fastidious.
+Ishvwaris and Taras, manifestations generally seen as all-giving personifications of compassion itself, also have their tough, dusky sides, while Yoginis/Dakinis, often seen as rambunctious troublemakers, also have their moments of kindness and benevolence.
+Yet, all of them are the very essence of any and all calculated (and uncalculated) expression.
+[10] From the subtle causal plane of pure blissful awareness, to the fluid mental and energy plane of ideas and impulses, and finally to the energy and material plane of gross elements – a single divine spectrum passing through all these stages, metaphorically akin to the progression from seed, to vegetable, to table, regardless of temperament and appearance.

-These ideas of the micro and the macro (where everything in all its various stages, moods, and appearances is charged with the divinely vibrant play of Shiva and Shakti) are eternal notions central to all Tantric cosmology.
-From the subjective standpoint however (depending on the evolution of one’s awareness) levels of appreciation concerning this omnipotent intertwining certainly vary.
+These ideas of the micro and the macro where everything (in all its various stages, moods, and appearances) is charged with the divinely vibrant play of Shiva and Shakti, are eternal notions central to all Tantric cosmology.
+From the subjective standpoint, however, depending on the evolution of one’s awareness, levels of appreciation concerning this omnipotent intertwining certainly vary.
 Everyone thinks their garden is the best.
-Yet, even some of the most eccentric personalities still display their own connection to this homogenized mechanism of supreme-consciousness and its unlimited powers of manifestation.
-With a gamut of unique individual perspectives like this in mind, there’s no shortage of commentary which aims to codify the symbolism in Tantric art.
+Yet, even some of the most self-centered personalities still display their own connection to this homogenized mechanism of universal-consciousness.
+With a gamut of unique individual perspectives like this, there’s no shortage of commentary that aims to codify the symbolism in Tantric art, agrarian or otherwise.
 Volumes have been written on the subject.
-And I would encourage anyone who finds fascination with the allegorical images presented in this gallery to pursue any and all further reading that’s available.
+I encourage anyone fascinated with the allegorical images presented in this gallery to pursue all further genuine reading that’s available.

 Paintings: